-Prior to starting her PhD at UNH, Wilton was a research assistant at the University of Vermont.
+Prior to starting at UNH, Wilton was a research assistant at the University of Vermont.
 She studied nutrient and cyanobacteria bloom dynamics two eutrophic bays in Lake Champlain.
 In 2017, she obtained a Master’s in Oceanography in the Ocean Process Analysis Laboratory at the University of New Hampshire.
 She investigated the metabolic response of marine phytoplankton and bacteria to increases in fine-scale turbulence in the photic zone.
 She received a B.S. in Environmental Sciences and Minor in Marine Science from the University of North Carolina.

 - Burns, W. G., Marchetti, A., and Ziervogel, K. 2019.
 Enhanced formation of transparent exopolymer particles (TEP) under turbulence during phytoplankton growth.
 Journal of Plankton Research.
 41(3): 349 – 361.